GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations: Introduction

-In this paper, we argue that there is vast amounts of information naturally shared between ground-level and overhead views of a scene, by using geo-location as a bridge.
-Following this idea, we deploy neural implicit functions \citep{sitzmann2020implicit,chen2021learning,gao2023implicit} to learn a continuous image representation from a remote sensing image and extract a neural representation that is geographically colocated with a ground-level image.
-By further projecting the ground-level image and its geolocation into an image embedding and a location embedding \citep{mai2020multi,mai2023csp,klemmer2023satclip,wu2024torchspatial} with respective neural encoders, we can form a self-supervised learning objective by performing multi-objects contrastive learning on these three colocated embeddings.
-Based on this spatially explicit contrastive learning framework, we develop a multimodel Geo-foundation model called \model.
-An overview of \model{} is provided in Figure \ref{fig:fig1}.
-The contributions of this paper are as follows: \begin{itemize} \itemsep{-0.2em} \item We propose \model{}, a GeoFM capable of handling diverse geospatial modalities, including remote sensing imagery, street view imagery, and geo-location encoding.
-By integrating these modalities, \model{} provides a more comprehensive geospatial understanding. \item The design of \model{} involves three key technical components: a) Factorized multimodal encoder design allows the model to retain modality-specific information while effectively learning cross-modal relationships. b) Neural implicit functions learn continuous representations on RS images and extract fine-grained localized embeddings that are geographically co-located with ground-level images. c) Contrastive learning is applied to these geospatial aligned neural embeddings from three distinct modalities in order to learn generalizable geospatial representations across different tasks. \item We pre-train \model{} on a globally sampled dataset named \textbf{Streetscape1M} with 1 million samples.
-The pre-trained \model{} is adapted to a wide range of geospatial tasks via few-shot learning or full fine-tuning.
-Experimental results show that \model{} outperforms all baselines and achieves state-of-the-art (SOTA) performance across all 10 geospatial tasks including street view imagery tasks, remote sensing imagery tasks, and location embedding tasks. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize} \item We propose \model{}, a geo-aligned multimodal SSL framework capable of handling diverse geospatial modalities with diverse spatial scales, including remote sensing imagery, street view imagery, and geo-locations.
+By explicitly aligning these modalities geographically \model{} can perform a more comprehensive geospatial understanding and reasoning. \item The design of \model{} involves three key technical components: a) Factorized multimodal encoder design allows the model to retain modality-specific information while effectively learning cross-modal relationships. b) Neural implicit functions learn continuous representations on RS images and extract fine-grained localized RS embeddings that are geographically co-located with ground-level images to bridge their spatial scale difference. c) Contrastive learning is utilized on these geo-aligned neural embeddings from three distinct modalities in order to learn generalizable geospatial representations across different tasks. \item We pre-train \model{} on a globally sampled dataset named \textbf{Streetscapes1M} with 1 million sampled tuples.
+The pre-trained \model{} is adapted to a wide range of geospatial tasks via few-shot learning or fully fine-tuning.
+Experimental results show that \model{} outperforms all baselines and achieves state-of-the-art (SOTA) performance across all 9 geospatial tasks and 22 datasets, including street view imagery tasks, remote sensing imagery tasks, and location embedding tasks. \item Further analysis shows that our geo-alignment SSL strategy (i.e., \model{}) is crucial to achieving superior performance on single-modal tasks, and multimodal fusion can further add 4-20\% performance gain.
+While Streetscapes1M is biased towards urban areas, by further pretraining \model{} on an urban-rural balanced dataset, the geographic bias of \model{} can be significantly reduced without sacrificing performance.
+Further qualitative and quantitative analysis show that \model{} can capture spatial relations across modalities, which is critical for diverse tasks such as image geolocalization. \end{itemize}